Ukraine War — Strategic Assessment

 Frozen LoC + sustained Russian strike tempo35–45%Mutual exhaustion without political collapse; Trump track stalls

-Russian Donetsk-belt breakthrough20–30%Pokrovsk axis collapse forces Ukrainian operational withdrawal
+Russian Donetsk-belt breakthrough15–20%Pokrovsk axis collapse forces Ukrainian operational withdrawal

 Negotiated ceasefire with territorial ambiguity15–25%Trilateral US-Ukraine-Russia framework with deferred sovereignty question

-The base case (frozen LoC) is the path of least diplomatic resistance, but it is not stable — it is a stalled equilibrium under continuous strike pressure with rising probability of breakthrough on either side.
+The base case (frozen LoC) is the path of least diplomatic resistance, but it is not stable — it is a stalled equilibrium under continuous strike pressure with a shifting, no longer one-directional, ground balance.

 7. Strategic Implications